 The Prince William County Continuum of Care, the coalition of local homeless service agencies, conducts annual surveys of homeless individuals, including unsheltered persons.
-These surveys serve to help focus agency activities for the coming year, as well as provide documentation in response to HUD program
+These surveys serve to help focus agency activities for the coming year, as well as provide documentation in response to HUD program requirements.
+ESG funding includes street outreach activities.

-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons and homeless prevention through the Hilda Barg Homeless Prevention Center together providing for 522 persons and 78 beds.

-Programs proposed for Federal Fiscal Year 2017 - County Fiscal Year 2018 involve the expansion of the number of beds for emergency shelter and supportive housing.
 The Dawson Beach Transitional Housing Program will provide transitional housing beds for 27 persons.
+ACTS and NVFS/SERVE will provide emergency shelter services for 654 homeless persons.
+Total number of persons projected to be served are 1,203

-The second funds seasonal emergency shelter access for 282 persons.
-ESG Funds are provided to local non-profits for operation and supportive services to address needs of homeless persons.
-Total number of persons projected to be served area 1,033.
+Programs proposed for Federal Fiscal Year 2019 - County Fiscal Year 2020 involve ESG Funds being provided to local non-profits for operation and supportive services to address needs of homeless persons, through the expansion of the number of beds for the Over Night Emergency Shelter, supportive housing